Historia Brittonum: Overview

+The reference in the Historia Brittonum to Arthur carrying the image of St. Mary on his shoulders in a battle has been interpreted by later commentators as a mistranslation of Arthur bearing the image of Mary on his shield; the words in Welsh are very similar.

-The text makes use of two narrative techniques which are generally considered not reliable by modern academic standards: synthesizing and synchronizing history.
+The text makes use of two narrative techniques that are generally considered not reliable by modern academic standards: synthesizing and synchronizing history.
 Synthetic history combines legendary elements with fact, which makes the veracity of the text challenging to evaluate.
 Various specious causal connections and attempts to synchronize material from different sources and traditions also contribute to undermining the reliability of the chronicle.

 Authorship, recensions and editions

 The question of the nature of the text of the Historia Brittonum is one that has caused intense debate over the centuries.
 Some scholars have taken the position that treating the text as anonymously written would be the best approach as theories attributing authorship to Nennius have since been disputed by subsequent scholars.

-The classical debate
+Classical debate

-Repudiating the so-called vindication of Nennius in 1890 by the Celtic scholar Heinrich Zimmer, Mommsen returned to the earlier view of a ninth century Nennius merely building on a seventh century original, which he dated to around 680.
+Repudiating the so-called vindication of Nennius in 1890 by the Celtic scholar Heinrich Zimmer, Mommsen returned to the earlier view of a ninth-century Nennius merely building on a seventh-century original, which he dated to around 680.
 The historian Ferdinand Lot swiftly challenged Mommsen; but it was not until 1925 that the Anglo-Saxon scholar Felix Liebermann offered a major reconstruction of the Mommsen view, arguing that Nennius in fact first put the whole work into shape in the ninth century.
-Re-analysing the eleven manuscript variants of Mommsen, he produced a two-stemma analysis of their hypothetical descent, noting however that “Only one branch, viz.
-C2d2 of the second stem, preserves Nennius's name”.
-His overall conclusion (based on uniform particularities of style) was that “The whole work...belongs to Nennius alone”, but this did not prevent him from recognising that “we must lower Nennius's rank as a historian...[but] praise his patriotic heart.
+Re-analysing the eleven manuscript variants of Mommsen, he produced a two-stemma analysis of their hypothetical descent, noting however that "Only one branch, viz.
+C2d2 of the second stem, preserves Nennius's name."
+His overall conclusion (based on uniform particularities of style) was that "The whole work...belongs to Nennius alone", but this did not prevent him from recognising that "we must lower Nennius's rank as a historian...[but] praise his patriotic heart."